jimratliff/GenoMac-user/README.md

 Also note that the Hypervisor runs under `set -euo pipefail`, which is designed to make everything come to a crashing halt if there is any error.
 Thus, it tries to protect you against failing to notice a silent failure.

-## Maintaining the user’s user-scoped settings by periodically re-running the Hypervisor
+## Maintaining the user’s user-scoped settings by occasionally re-running the Hypervisor
 This section assumes you’ve already locally cloned the GenoMac-user repository to `~/.genomac-user` and that you’ve run the Hypervisor once completely through.

 Project GenoMac-user does *not* require regular maintenance.
 Once you’ve configured a particular user account the first time, that should do it—*unless something changes*.
 See [When to run the Hypervisor](#when-to-run-the-hypervisor) for a discussion of what kinds of changes warrant what kind of action on your part.